I often get the question “Is fibromyalgia an autoimmune disease?”

 An autoimmune disease is when the body erroneously attacks itself.
-We see that with rheumatoid arthritis or lupus where the body attacks the joints Fibromyalgia is not an autoimmune disease.
-Rheumatologist who specialize in autoimmune diseases, who treat fibromyalgia, the few who still do, will tell you fibromyalgia isn’t an autoimmune disease.
+We see that with rheumatoid arthritis or lupus where the body attacks the joints.
+Fibromyalgia is not an autoimmune disease.
+Rheumatologists who specialize in autoimmune diseases and who treat fibromyalgia, the few who still do, will tell you fibromyalgia isn’t an autoimmune disease.

-I’ve specialized in treating fibromyalgia for almost twenty years and I can tell you that most fibro patients don’t have inflammatory markers show up in their blood work that signify autoimmune disease.
+I’ve specialized in treating fibromyalgia for almost twenty years, and I can tell you that most fibromyalgia patients don’t have inflammatory markers show up in their blood work that signify autoimmune disease.

 The pain is magnified by a condition known as allodynia (see below).

 A large number of rheumatologists who are autoimmune disease specialists are now electing not to see or treat fibromyalgia patients.
 If they do treat them, after diagnosing them, they just refer them out to a pain specialist.
-More and more rheumatologists, doctors who are supposed to be fibromyalgia specialist, are choosing to not treat fibromyalgia.
+More and more rheumatologists, doctors who are supposed to be fibromyalgia specialists, are choosing to not treat fibromyalgia.
 Many simply don’t believe it exists and others have come to the conclusion that drug therapy alone is a dead end, at least long term.

 Can you have neuropathy, polyneuropathy or some type of nerve involvement with fibromyalgia?
 You can, but that’s not the cause of fibromyalgia.
-It certainly can part of the syndrome, but not everybody who has fibromyalgia has a problem with a neurological ailment.
-It’s certainly not caused by a nerve disorder.
+It certainly can be part of the syndrome, but not everybody who has fibromyalgia has a problem with a neurological ailment.

-In an individual without chronic pain, receptors in our ligaments, muscles, skin, and joints detect tissue damage.
+In an individual without chronic pain, receptors in ligaments, muscles, skin, and joints detect tissue damage.
 This damage can be from inflammation, injury, or disease.
 Numerous neurotransmitters that exist in each cell send electrical impulses from the pain receptor, through the peripheral nerve, up the spinal cord, finally ending at your brain.
 Your brain then interprets and processes the signals.

 When you suffer an injury, you may develop acute or “short-term” pain from inflammation or damage.
-Eventually, the acute pain subsides though the length of time it takes to heal varies based on your injury.
+Eventually, the acute pain subsides, though the length of time it takes to heal varies based on your injury.
 The cause of acute pain is known and, therefore, the course it will take is usually predictable.
 If you think about a needle pricking your finger, you can see that the sensation is always the same.
 The pain goes from your finger, up your arm, and to your brain in relatively the same way.
 This is not the case with chronic pain.

-If you have chronic inflammation or suffer from repetitive injuries your brain is receiving continuous electrical impulses.
+If you have chronic inflammation, or suffer from repetitive injuries your brain is receiving continuous electrical impulses.
 Over time, pain signals become amplified because your brain stays hyper-excited.
 Even when pain signals should not be present, your brain still believes that they are, frequently amplifying them in the process.
 It becomes automatic and lasts long after the original injury is healed.